ArtAssLou/MakerFellowshipArt/README.md

   Step 4: Smart Contracts

     4.1 At first, I tried to make the smart contracts using Remix, however it is paid and I could not buy cryptocurrencies to pay the Gas Fee
-    4.2 In any event I created my digital wallet for MetaMask
+    4.2 In any event, I created my digital wallet for MetaMask

   Step 5: OpenSea Contract